 JC Travels: A Day Out in York, UK

 York has been on my list to visit for ageeees.
 On my top 10 places to see in the UK post, it was without a doubt the one place which everyone shouted YOU NEED TO GO TO YORK!!
 So as it was coming around to the long weekend and I shockingly had no plans, some thoughts started forming.
 I wanted to head up to Manchester anyway to go and see how Milly, my grandmas new cat was settling in, but then I figured why not throw a trip to York in there too!
 So I let my grandparents know that I was taking them for a day out!
+But not before I made a fuss out of Milly first.
+She had a slightly wet nose which made me start thinking about why do cats have wet noses, as I’ve noticed this on one of my friend’s cats as well.
+I will have to Google that when I have a spare moment as I’d like to know.
+It seems like she has settled in well enough though.
 I really want to start coming here more often because it’s such a pristine place.
 I might start looking at the holiday homes for sale near York that I would mean I can come here whenever I want!

 York as we all know, is pretty far North.
 I ended up getting the train up to Manchester on the Friday evening which takes a couple of hours.
 Then on the Saturday morning we jumped on the train from Manchester to York – it only takes just over an hour and runs pretty frequently throughout the day, so we are talking about just over 3 hours in total from London.
 Definitely do-able over a long weekend.